SKJNR/surekhareddy-developeras/README.md

 - 🌱 I’m currently learning Advanced techniques in Deep Learning..
 - 👯 I’m looking to collaborate on more projects related to AI in Agriculture .
-- 🤔 I’m looking for help to work  more projects related to AI in Agriculture.
+- 🤔 I’m looking to collaborate more open source projects related to AI in Agriculture.
 - 📫 Reach me out here surekhasurekha1679@gmail.com <br>

 **Languages and Tools:** <br>